stelace/marketplace-demo/docs/development-data.md

 Note: Transactions cannot be removed via API.
 Instead transactions are cancelled.

-## Local Stelace server (Stelace Team / partners)
+## Local Stelace server

-If you need to initialize the platform database with the exact state specified in data.js rather than updating existing resources, please first run `yarn setup:instant` locally before `node run scripts/init-data.js`.
+If you need to initialize the platform database with the exact state specified in data.js rather than updating existing resources, please first run `yarn setup:instant` locally to reset database before `node run scripts/init-data.js`.

-You may also need to run `yarn setup:instant` in stelace-core when some object structure has changed after data migration or Stelace version upgrade.
+You may also need to run `yarn setup:instant` in stelace-server when some object structure has changed after data migration or Stelace version upgrade.